-Beginning in the 2017-18 school year, all Berlin Middle and Berlin High School students will start school at 9 am every Thursday instead of the usual 7:55 am and 7:57 am start times.
+Beginning in the 2018-19 school year, all Berlin Area School District students will start school at 9 am every Wednesday instead of the usual 7:55 am, 7:50 am, and 8:10 am start times.
 The doors to both the middle and high school will be locked for students until 8:40 am.
 This extra time allows for much-needed teacher professional development hours to help improve teacher practices leading to increased student achievement.
-The middle school and high school administration developed this plan after extensively researching increased consistent professional development time throughout the year and its positive effects on academic achievement.
+The District administration developed this plan after extensively researching increased consistent professional development time throughout the year and its positive effects on academic achievement.
 In their research, they found “that districts who averaged 49 hours or more of collaborative professional development time saw ‘a positive and significant effect’ on student achievement.
 Districts that spent an average of 30 hours a year saw no effect on student learning (US Department of Education, 2007).”
 “Our district is a continuous improvement district focused on staff development and student achievement.
 This new schedule allows for that critical collaboration time for staff to ensure student success,” remarked Dr. Bob Eidahl District Administrator.

-The Berlin Area School District understands that changing school schedules can be challenging for families, so the administrators formed a community partnership with the Boys and Girls Club of the Tri-County Area to service all middle and high school students until school begins on late-start days.
+The Berlin Area School District understands that changing school schedules can be challenging for families, so the administrators formed a community partnership with the Boys and Girls Club of the Tri-County Area to open the Sparks Club CLC on late-start days for elementary students and regular Club activities for middle school students.
 The Club will offer enrichment activities and breakfast during this time.
 “The Club welcomes this opportunity to collaborate with the Berlin Area School District, to provide families with a safe, educational and fun place for students before school,” said Jason Presto, Executive Director of the Boys and Girls Club of the Tri-County Area.
+Late Start programming will be offered free-of-charge to all families and students will be bused from the Club to school at 8:40 am.
+Sparks Club is for students ages 6 to 5th grade.

 Why is the school district not offering the programming at the school instead of at the Club?